Open the driver’s side door and the relationship between this Captur and the Clio is immediately recognisable.

 The amount of cabin space in the Captur remains some distance off the class leaders.
 Our tape measure revealed that the smaller Clio offers 40mm more maximum head room than its larger sibling, although neither feels under-provisioned for it.

 The sunroof fitted to our test car was partly responsible for this deficit, and would be worth avoiding if you’re catering for taller occupants.
-For the facelifted model, this comes as standard in Esprit Alpine trim.
+For the facelifted model, this comes as standard with Esprit Alpine trim.

 The car’s second row is big enough for taller adults – but only just.
 Even with the Captur’s sliding rear bench pushed all the way back (it can slide 160cm), there’s still only 680mm of leg room to be found, while head room is a pretty average 920mm.
+Admittedly, that’s more than you will find in the Clio; and the car’s raised hip point is not to be forgotten when accounting for ease of entry and exit.

 Still, there are at least plenty of useful storage bins and trays dotted around the place.
 The facelifted car’s upgraded multi-layered console that protrudes from the dash is particularly useful, offering a wireless charging pad and lots of space to stash wallets, phones and keys.